Cecilapp/website/content/index.md

       image: cecil-twig-template.png
       visible: true
     - title: A ready to use blog
-      description: "The Butler is a ready to use starter blog with a user friendly CMS, powered by the Cecil static site generator."
+      description: "The Butler is a ready to use starter blog with a user friendly CMS, powered by Cecil."
       path: https://the-butler.cecil.app
       image: https://raw.githubusercontent.com/Cecilapp/the-butler/master/assets/images/cecil-preview.png
       shadow: 0